HackCU/pages/_pages/guide/lhd/volunteer.md

 ### Hackers

-Check-in volunteers are the first organisers people meet at a hackathon!
+Check-in volunteers are the first organizers people meet at a hackathon!
 Make sure to be very welcoming as this sets up the mood for Phase :-).
 You will be seating downstairs next to the door (called check-in area from now on).

 The check-in algorithm will be the following:
 - Go to [MyHackCU](https://my.hackcu.org)